Meet our Champions

 Dylan Postmus (Charité Universitätsmedizin, Germany)

 I am a South African PhD student currently affiliated with the Liverpool School of Tropical Medicine, UK and Charité Universitätsmedizin Berlin, Germany.
-My interests is in the interface between viral pathogens and the human immune system, with a focus on studying latent HIV infection and possible cure strategies.
+My interests are in the interface between viral pathogens and the human immune system, with a focus on studying latent HIV infection and possible cure strategies.
 I became a Champion to spread awareness around the Society and encourage young people to take an interest in scientific research and address the problem of global health inequity.

 Iceland